ligato/docs/docs/user-guide/config-files.md

 ### Service Label

-Flag to set the microservice label for a given agent.
+Flag to set the microservice label for a given vpp-agent.

 ```bash
 --microservice-label=